mastixstudio/mastixstudio/IntroductionToAAD.md

 While the foundational principles of Adjoint Algorithmic Differentiation (AAD) are powerful, a straightforward implementation might not deliver the performance required for high-frequency, large-scale computations.
 MASTIX Studio pioneers a cutting-edge approach to enhance efficiency and offer more versatile analytics.

-- **Flexible Handling of Rudimentary Operations:** Nodes performing rudimentary operations independent variables, e.g. change of sign of the notional for a leg in an interest rate swap, are kept out of the tape.
+- **Flexible Handling of Rudimentary Operations:** Nodes performing rudimentary operations on independent variables, e.g. change of sign of the notional for a leg in an interest rate swap, are not recorded on the tape.
 This provides more flexibility in the handling of these nodes.
-They are referred to as *interior nodes*, since they are interior nodes in the graph.
+The nodes are referred to as *interior nodes*, since they are interior nodes in the computational graph.
   <div align="center">
   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/images/computation-graph-interior-nodes-v2.svg" alt="Computational graph" style="width: 40%;">
   <br/>
-  <i>Figure 6: Interior nodes that performs some rudimentary operations are handled separately. <br/> The remaining nodes in gray form the basis for the high-performance graph.</i>
+  <i>Figure 6: Interior nodes that perform some rudimentary operations are handled separately. <br/> The remaining nodes in gray form the basis for the high-performance graph.</i>
   <br/>
   <br/>
 </div>

-- **High-Performance Graph Construction:** The remaining interior nodes on the graph constitute the basis for the *high-performance graph*, which is highly optimized and where all operations are recorded on the tape.
+- **High-Performance Graph Construction:** The remaining interior nodes on the graph constitute the basis for the *high-performance graph*, which is a highly optimized graph where all operations are recorded on the tape.
 To optimize performance, MASTIX Studio identifies and isolates sub-graphs that can be processed more efficiently than by the conventional reverse pass.
 Certain sub-graphs, for instance, lend themselves better to forward-mode AD computation.
 This selective optimization results in a sparser, more streamlined graph—the high-performance graph.
-Given that the high-performance graph has selectively "hidden" certain nodes during the optimization, and that the nodes that remain on the graph are traversed during the reverse pass, these nodes are referred to as *outer reverses*.     <br/><br/>
+Given that the high-performance graph has selectively "hidden" certain nodes during the optimization, and that the nodes remaining on the graph are traversed during the reverse pass, these nodes are referred to as *outer reverses*.     <br/><br/>
 A sub-graph with a single input and output is an example that can be efficiently optimized using forward mode AD, i.e. by calculating the sensitivity of the sub-graph directly during the forward sweep.
   <div align="center">
     <br/>